This website belongs to anindependent consultantof the company Platinum Health / Purium.

 Anyone who helps meet people's needs will always have customers, whether you're in a growth market or not.

-If someone actually knows your situation, can describe in detail and accurately what's going on in your current life situation, you really feel understood, and they show you comprehensibly how they got further, then you might have encountered someone "real".
+But if someone actually knows your situation, can describe in detail and precisely what is happening in your current life situation, you really feel understood and they show you comprehensibly how they have progressed, then you might have encountered someone "genuine."

 In most cases, however, this sentence is just simple marketing speak.